Daacoda/Mtb_Pipeline_Replication/qc_phase1/phase1_README.md

 This repository documents the step-by-step replication of the pipeline from

-##Comparative genomic analysis of multi-drug resistant Mycobacterium tuberculosis clinical isolates from Nigeria (PLOS ONE, 2021)
+##A bioinformatics pipeline for Mycobacterium tuberculosis sequencing that cleans contaminant reads from sputum samples
 link.. journals.plos.org/plosone/article?id=10.1371/journal.pone.0258774

 ## Environment Setup